-The School of Computing: leading the way in AI research
+The School of Computing: Leading the Way in AI ResearchArtificial Intelligence

 From artificial intelligence to algorithms, display technologies and more, topics taught at the School of Computing at the University of Leeds are broad and help develop future leaders in the computing world.